adnuguk/adnuguk.github.io/input/blog/2013-04-22-march-2013-meeting-completed.markdown

 # Slides from Chocolatey Talk

-On Thursday 28th March 2013, Aberdeen Developers .Net User Group welcomed Gary Ewan Park for a talk entitled “Mmmm, Chocolatey Goodness!”.
+On Thursday 28th March 2013, Aberdeen Developers .Net User Group welcomed Gary Ewan Park for a talk entitled "Mmmm, Chocolatey Goodness!".
 Full details of the event can be found [here](http://www.aberdeendevelopers.co.uk/adnuguk-march-2013-meeting/).

 If you were not able to attend you can see the slides below and you can also find them attached to this blog post.